-Plate 7: Extract from Murphy's map of 1831, marking the Site Area boundary
+Plate 9: Extract from Murphy's map of 1831, marking the Site Area boundary

-The next available plans of the area are provided by the Ordnance Survey 6":1 mile map (Plate 8) and the 1:1056 edition of 1851, which indicates that there had been considerable urban expansion during the 1830s and 1840s, and new development within the Site Area.
+The next available plans of the area are provided by the Ordnance Survey 6":1 mile map (Plate 10) and the 1:1056 edition of 1851, which indicates that there had been considerable urban expansion during the 1830s and 1840s, and new development within the Site Area.
 The Ordnance Survey 1:1056 map also provides considerable detail of individual buildings, including some of those shown on Murphy's map.
-This earlier mapping depicts two small blocks of buildings in the southern part of the Site Area on the western side of Toad Lane, which are shown to have expanded to a continuous terrace of nine buildings by 1851 (Site 03).
+This earlier mapping depicts two small blocks of buildings on the eastern side of the Site Area, on the western side of Toad Lane, which are shown to have expanded to a continuous terrace of nine buildings by 1851 (Site 01).
 This terrace comprised buildings of different sizes, suggesting that they derived from several separate phases of development.
-A formal garden area to the rear of the properties, and just beyond the boundary of the Site Area, emphasise a degree of affluence that is likely to have been enjoyed by the residents.
-Larger houses (Site 04) are shown to have been erected on the eastern side of Toad Lane, again with access to formal gardens.
-The footprint of the buildings is slightly different to that shown on Murphy's map, suggesting that they may have been remodelled or even rebuilt.
-However, only small elements of these properties lie within the Site Area, with most of the buildings' footprint extending beyond the boundary of the proposed development area.
+A formal garden area to the rear of the properties, extending to the south-west into a larger semi-circular communal garden, emphasise a degree of affluence that is likely to have been enjoyed by the residents.
+The footprint of the buildings is slightly different to that shown on Murphy's map, suggesting that they may have been remodelled or rebuilt.

-Plate 8: Extract from the Ordnance Survey 6": 1 mile map of 1851, marking the Site Area boundary
+Plate 10: Extract from the Ordnance Survey 6": 1 mile map of 1851, marking the Site Area boundary

 In contrast to the middle-class residences on the eastern side of Toad Lane, the Ordnance Survey map of 1851 shows blocks of workers' housing had been erected along Falinge Road.
-These included blocks of back-to-back houses (Sites 05 and 06), together with a group of buildings (Site 08) at the junction of Falinge Road with Toad Lane, all of which are shown on Swire's map of 1824 and Murphy's map of 1831.
-A short row of single-roomed dwellings (Site 07) and a terrace of double-depth houses annotated Spring Side (Site 09) are also shown by the Ordnance Survey on opposite sides of Toad Lane, although neither are marked on Murphy's map.
+These included blocks of back-to-back houses (Sites 02 and 04) at the junction of Falinge Road and Toad Lane, which are shown on Swire's map of 1824 and Murphy's map of 1831, with an additional terrace of ten, double-depth houses annotated on the 1851 map as Spring Side, further south along Toad Lane (Site 05).